 Diagnosis & TestsA physical exam and X-rays are usually necessary to diagnose SCFE.
 Occasionally, CT or MRI scans may also be ordered..

 Treatment & Care

-Treatment will begin immediately to try to prevent the slipped capital femoral epiphysis from getting worse.
+Treatment will begin immediately to try to prevent the SCFE from getting worse.
 Your child will be admitted into the hospital and put in bed.

 The most common treatment is surgery.
-In surgery the doctor will put one or two screws into the ball of the thigh bone.
+In surgery the doctor will put 1 or 2 screws into the ball of the thigh bone.
 This will help hold the bone in place and prevent further slipping.
-It is very important that your child not walk on the leg with slipped capital femoral epiphysis before undergoing surgery.
+It is very important that your child not walk on the leg with SCFE before undergoing surgery.